 Then, the Ministers of Finance (Michael Cullen) and Social Development (Steve Maharey) were warned that New Zealand's pension system was in urgent need of a major overhaul.
 So they asked officials of the Ministry of Social Development (MSD) for a review of New Zealand Superannuation.

-This ended in a string of five reviews - delivered in November 2001, February 2003, May 2004, November 2005 and delivered in October 2007 - because the ministers were never satisfied with the results, demanding more modest options that did not stretch the budget.
+This ended in a string of five reviews - delivered in November 2001, February 2003, May 2004, November 2005 and October 2007 - because the ministers were never satisfied with the results, demanding more modest options that did not stretch the budget.

 Some of these reports were treated as highly classified material.
 Access was denied to the public and even to the other parties in Parliament.
 If you have a look at the findings of the last two reviews you know why: because they were so damning.